All residents in Spain have access to the free public Spanish healthcare system, although private insurance may be necessary in certain situations.

 Some of the largest private health insurance companies in Spain include:

-Special agreement for Spanish healthcare: Convenio Especial
+Special agreement with Spanish social security: Convenio Especial